-The Master of Science in Biostatistics - Clinical Research Methods (MS/

-CRM) provides formal, rigorous training in skills critical to the designand analysis of clinically oriented research studies.
+The Master of Science in Biostatistics degree program - Clinical Research and analysis of clinically oriented research studies.
 It is intended for physicians, nurses, dentists, psychologists, pharmacists, and other health care professionals who plan careers or are actively engaged in clinical research.
-MS/CRM students will hone their quantitative talents to better pursue research objectives in their chosen fields.
+MS/CRM students will hone their quantitative talents to better pursue research ob ectives in their chosen fields.
 As the level of competitiveness for limited research support increases, it is now more important than ever to develop a well-designed study with a strong analytic plan.
-Mastery of applied biostatistical methods improves the likelihood of assembling compelling and effective clinical research projects and promoting good research practices.
+Mastery of applied biostatistical methods improves the likelihood of assembling compelling and effective clinical research pro ects and promoting good research practices.